material-motion/material-motion/specifications/runtime.md

 An Actor can be active for any of the following reasons:

-- The animate event returned a Boolean value of true.
-True indicates that the Actor expects to perform more work on the next animate event.
+- The update event returned a Boolean value of true.
+True indicates that the Actor expects to perform more work on the next update event.
 - The Actor has indicated some form of active **external activity**.

 ##### External activity